Copyright © 1998-2013 by Bill Cotter

 Despite this decision, Disney retained the rights to Zorro, paying the Gertz estate $3,500 a year for the privilege.
 It wasn't until 1967 that the Studio finally relinquished their rights to Zorro.

-Zorro later returned to the air in syndication, beginning with the 1965-66 season.
+Although Zorro was no longer shown in the United States the series continued to air for several years in many overseas markets.
+The show was particularly popular in Australia, where it ran for several years.
+This success did not go unnoticed back at the Studio, which decided there was still a strong enough interest back home to take the show out of the film vault.
+Zorro returned to the American airwaves in syndication, a new market for Disney, beginning with the 1965-66 season.
 The original network run of the series had attracted an estimated 35 million viewers, and the demographics had been high in the desired age groups, making it relatively easy for Disney to sell the show in the syndicated market.
+Click here for a look at some of the marketing material prepared for the syndication project.

 Planning to keep costs to a minimum, the Studio split the stations into three sets of prints, "A", "B" and "C", which were then rotated between the stations.
 To do so, they had to drop the first two episodes, Presenting Seņor Zorro and Zorro's Secret Passage, as those stations that started with the "B" or "C" series of prints would have confused viewers if they had shown Zorro's origin part way through the season.
 The gap was filled by taking two episodes from the show's second season, Seņor China Boy and The Iron Box, and using them in the "A" set of shows.
 Other than this switch, the Studio needed to do very little work, for the first network season had been divided into three 13-part stories in the first place.